helle253/notes/notes/tabletop.black-island-college.session-3.md

   - you can NOT push combat rolls, but you can push other rolls.

 Taking 20G Shotgun and 4 extra shells

+Maze Oyster company is the major employer in town if Moorish Harbor.

+This place is totally empty, eerily so considering.